Last Updated April, 2020

 No doubt, different people measure their level of enoughness and comfort by different standards.
 A bit more than half a thousand per month is not going to create the royal life for you, even though you are in such a cheap country as Vietnam.

-If you are used to a fancy lifestyle, spacious houses and fast cars then $1000 per month or even less will definitely not be enough for one person to enjoy life, not to mention two people.
+If you are used to a fancy lifestyle, spacious homes and cars then $1000 per month or even less will definitely not be enough for one person to enjoy life, not to mention two people.
 But, if you don’t mind modest living, $1000 for two is plenty.

 This amount of money is going to cover everything you need from accommodation, food and insanely delicious coffee to occasional restaurant hopping and tours.